DanielDemure/HeatPumpEngine/README.md

-# Hexure — Heat Pump Engine (HPE)
+Hexure — Heat Pump Engine (HPE)
 WARNING: High pressures (70–120 bar) and volatile solvents involved — do NOT attempt construction without certified pressure‑system engineers.
 See SAFETY.md.

-Kort (TL;DR)
-HPE is een open‑source onderzoeksproject dat een nieuwe manier onderzoekt om lage‑temperatuur warmte (bv. zonnewarmte of restwarmte) om te zetten in elektriciteit met een CO2/acetone mengsel dat sterk expandeert bij verhoogde druk.
-Deze repository bevat analyses, experimentprotocollen, ontwerp‑bestanden en veiligheidsrichtlijnen voor reproduceerbaar onderzoek.
+TL;DR
+HPE is an open-source research project exploring a method to convert low‑grade heat (e.g., solar thermal or industrial waste heat) into electricity using a CO2/acetone mixture that exhibits large volumetric expansion under pressure.
+This repository contains analysis, experimental protocols, design files, datasets, and safety guidance for reproducible research.

-Waarom open source?
+Why open source?
-Ik deel dit project open omdat ik geloof dat transparantie de snelste en veiligste weg is naar technische validatie en betrouwbare opschaling: onderzoekers en ingenieurs kunnen meelezen, repliceren en verbeteren.

-Wat je hier vindt
-- docs/: samenvatting, technische whitepaper en projectplan
-- analysis/: datasets, grafieken en het analyse‑rapport (PDF)
-- designs/: schetsen en CAD‑placeholders
-- prototypes/: prototype‑documentatie en testdata
-- SAFETY.md: lees dit als eerste — experimenteer nooit zonder gecertificeerde faciliteiten
-- CONTRIBUTING.md / CODE_OF_CONDUCT.md: richtlijnen voor bijdragen

-Status
-Analyse en modelling zijn afgerond; experimentele validatie en prototype‑testen gepland.
-Zie RELEASE_NOTES.md voor details.

-Wil je helpen?
-- Lees eerst SAFETY.md.
+I am releasing this project openly because transparency accelerates technical validation, improves safety through community review, and enables collaborative development of robust, practical solutions.

+What you’ll find here

+docs/: executive summary, technical whitepaper, project plan, experimental protocol analysis/: datasets, plots, and the analysis report (PDF) designs/: sketches and CAD placeholders prototypes/: prototype documents and test data SAFETY.md: read this first — do not attempt experiments without certified facilities CONTRIBUTING.md / CODE_OF_CONDUCT.md: guidelines for contributions Status
+Modeling and analysis are complete.
+Experimental validation and prototype testing are planned.
+See RELEASE_NOTES.md for details.

+Want to help?

+Read SAFETY.md first.
-- Voor data/experimenten: open een issue met de tag `experimental-result`.
+For data/experimental results: open an issue and tag it experimental-result.
-- Voor PRs: maak een fork, werk in een feature branch en stuur een PR met reproduceerbare data.

-Licentie
+For code or doc contributions: fork, create a feature branch, and submit a PR with reproducible data and test details.
+License
-Apache‑2.0 (zie LICENSE)
+Apache‑2.0 (see LICENSE)

-Contact / meer info
+Contact
-Open een issue of stuur een korte e‑mail (of laat een bericht achter in de issues).
-Dank voor je interesse!
+Open an issue or post questions in the repository issues.